Forster Summer School 2025 explores – resilience in times of global crisis

 The BIP offered a vibrant mix of expert talks, lively discussions, hands-on activities, scientific visits, and inspiring excursions.

-It kicked off with an energetic virtual workshop, where participants from various academic backgrounds explored the concept of resilience from a psychological perspective.
-A keynote lecture from the Leibniz Institute for Resilience Research provided insights into current research and introduced practical resilience techniques for everyday life.
+It kicked off with an energetic virtual workshop, where participants from diverse academic backgrounds explored the concept of resilience from a psychological perspective.
+A keynote lecture by the Leibniz Institute for Resilience Research provided insights into current research and introduced practical resilience techniques for everyday life.

 Building teams – Scientific projects and discussions

 Building on this, the first day focused on resilience’s governmental implications and resilience in geography education, linking the topic to teaching and learning.
-Three group projects, developed by the students during the summer school, were launched.
-With a focus on fostering their (GEO)resilience, the small groups worked on either an individual approach, on the question of reconnecting with (their) nature or on the developpement of (their) politics of hope.
-Three didactic models of transformative learning from geographical education and modes of representation from documentaries were taken into account.
+Three group projects, developed by the students during the summer school, were initiated.
+With a focus on fostering their (GEO)resilience, the small groups worked on one of three themes: an individual approach, the question of reconnecting with (their) nature, or developing (their) own politics of hope.
+The projects incorporated three didactic models of transformative learning from geography education as well as representational techniques drawn from documentary filmmaking.

-As the program continued, interdisciplinary perspectives emerged — ranging from geothermal energy and storage, to resilience in chemical/pharmaceutical supply chains, and pandemic preparedness.
-Experts from Translational Oncology Mainz (TRON) and the FORTHEM partner University of Valencia contributed valuable input, including innovative approaches to resilience regarding self-amplifying RNAs in the context of mRNA vaccines and through sustainable food systems.
+As the program continued, interdisciplinary perspectives emerged – ranging from geothermal energy and storage to resilience in chemical/pharmaceutical supply chains, and pandemic preparedness.
+Experts from Translational Oncology Mainz (TRON) and the FORTHEM partner University of Valencia contributed valuable input, including innovative approaches to resilience through self-amplifying RNAs in the context of mRNA-vaccine research and sustainable food systems.

 Exploring JGU campus, cultures, linguistics, sports and regional highlights

 The on-site program included visits to the JGU Training Pharmacy (Institute of Pharmaceutical and Biomedical Sciences) and the Botanical Garden, with a focus on plant resilience to climate change and preservation of biodiversity.
 A scientific excursion to TU Darmstadt featured the energy-autonomous smart home “eHUB,” formerly a Solar Decathlon house, now a real-world lab for crisis and disaster response developed by the LOEWE Center emergenCITY.
-Afterwards, the student group viewed the Litfass column 4.0, inaugurated in 2025, used for digital emergency communications in the event of a crisis and disaster.
+Afterwards, the students visited the Litfass column 4.0, inaugurated in 2025, which serves as a platform for digital emergency communication in the event of crisis and disaster.

-Participants also enjoyed a sustainability tour of Mainz, a campus tour, sport activities, German language workshops, creative group projects, rafting in the UNESCO-listed Upper Middle Rhine Valley, and an international evening.
+Participants also enjoyed a sustainability tour of Mainz, a campus tour, sports activities, German language workshops, creative group projects, a rafting trip in the UNESCO-listed Upper Middle Rhine Valley, and an international evening.

-This rich and engaging program fostered group work, gain in academic knowledge, exploring the country and the region, networking, new friendships and unforgettable shared experiences!
+This rich and engaging program encouraged collaboration, deepened academic knowledge, inspired exploration of the country and region, and sparked new friendships and lasting memories – an unforgettable shared experience!

 Testimonials and feedback from the participants